first-dotcom/universal-backend-challenge/apps/order-api/README.md

 # Order API

-A TypeScript Express backend for handling quotes and orders via the Universal SDK.
+A TypeScript Express REST API for handling cryptocurrency quotes and orders via the Universal SDK.

 ## Setup